 Medicare DSH Estimate and Uncompensated Care Payments

-CMS is proposing updates to the Medicare DSH estimate as well as the three factors used to compute uncompensated care (UC) payments.
+CMS proposes updates to the Medicare disproportionate share hospital (DSH) estimate as well as the three factors used to compute uncompensated care (UC) payments.

 Medicare DSH Estimate

-The estimated Medicare DSH amount for FY 2022 is $14.098 billion, which is $1.073 billion less than the final 2021 estimate.
-This results in an empirically justified amount of $3.524 billion.
+The estimated Medicare DSH amount for FY 2023 is $13.266 billion, which is $719 million less than the final 2022 estimate.
+This results in an empirically justified amount of $3.316 billion.
 The remaining amount is Factor 1, as shown below.

-However, significant changes in the updated roll-forward factors used in the estimate drove the number down through the 2021 estimated period.
-The 2022 factors are substantially greater than prior years and require some deeper analysis to understand.
-That said, the beginning estimate for hospitals declined significantly compared to 2021.
+However, significant changes in the updated roll-forward factors used in the estimate drove the number down through the 2023 estimated period.
+The beginning estimate for hospitals declined significantly compared to 2022.

 Uncompensated Care Factors

-CMS is proposing the following uncompensated care factors for FY 2022:
+CMS proposes the following uncompensated care factors for FY 2022:

-When Factor 2 is applied to Factor 1, the result is an uncompensated care pool amount of $7.628 billion to be shared by qualifying hospitals.
-The 2022 pool is $662 million less than in FY 2021.
+When applying Factor 2 to Factor 1, the result is a UC pool amount of $6.538 billion to be shared by qualifying hospitals.
+The 2023 pool is $654 million less than in FY 2022.

-CMS proposes to use Line 30 from FY 2018 Worksheet S-10 data for FY 2022 to determine Factor 3 for all hospitals, except Indian Health Service (IHS) and Puerto Rico (PR) hospitals.
-For IHS and PR hospitals, CMS proposes to use a low-income insured days proxy.
+CMS proposes to use Line 30 from FY 2018 and FY 2019 Worksheet S-10 data for FY 2023 to determine Factor 3 for all hospitals, except Indian Health Service (IHS) and Puerto Rico hospitals.

 Timing and Comment Submission

-- Review the table and supplemental data file published on the CMS website
+- Review the Factor 3 table and supplemental data file published on the CMS website

 - Notify CMS in writing of issues related to mergers